andrehtissot/cordova-plugin-firebase-extended-notification/README.md

 ```

 #### Creating notifications locally
-From the version 1.7.0 on, it's now possible to "simulate" the extended Firebase support using the same options, called like:
+From the version 1.7.0 on, it's possible to "simulate" the extended Firebase support using the same options, called like:
 ```javascript
 FirebaseExtendedNotification.showNotification({
   "dataValuesToGetWhenClickedOn" : 111